Singapore's Permanent Territorial Revolution: Fifty Years in Fifty Maps

 “It is a must-read for not only developmental specialists, economists and political scientists but also secondary and university students to better understand the dynamics of how Singapore got to where it is today."

 Tay Kheng Soon, Akitek Tenggara

-Rodolphe De Koninck retired in July 2016 from the University of Montreal where, he had been Professor of Geography and held the Canada Chair of Asian Research since 2002.
-Prior to that, from 1970 to 2002 he had been attached to Laval University in Quebec City.
+Rodolphe De Koninck retired in July 2016 from the University of Montreal where he had been Professor of Geography and held the Canada Chair of Asian Research since 2002.
+Prior to that, from 1970 to 2002, he taught at Laval University in Quebec City.

 Pham Thanh Hai is a cartographer and GIS specialist attached to the VTGEO, Institute of Geological Sciences, Vietnam Academy of Science and Technology.

 Marc Girard is a cartographer and GIS specialist in the Department of Geography at the University of Montreal.